kiwiFaL/kiwifal.github.io/_pages/about.md

 ## About the Author

 This site is maintained by Paul Wright (CEng, MSc, GradDipTech, BBS, DAEM, MEIT), based in Kerikeri, New Zealand.
-With extensive experience in aviation software development and certification, Paul created this resource to share knowledge about DO-178C development assurance processes.
+With extensive experience in aviation software development and certification, Paul created this resource to share knowledge about DO-178C certification processes.

 ## Contact